sravanti/always-be-improving/resources.md

 - [Women Who Code](https://www.womenwhocode.com/) - A global nonprofit with a set of programs for engineers to help build the careers they want.
 - [PayUp](https://www.washingtonpost.com/graphics/business/womens-wages/) - A private, Slack-based community dedicated to fostering conversations about the gender wage gap.
 - [Women Techmakers](https://www.womentechmakers.com/) - A google-sponsored community for women including a newsletter with curated resources, mentoring and networking opportunities.
+- [She++](https://sheplusplus.org) - A program targeted at high school and college-age girls.
+They provide funding for tech events in your community, mentorship, and support.
 ## Online courses (both free and paid)
 - [Udemy](https://www.udemy.com/)
 - [Codecademy](https://www.codecademy.com)